-We concentrate primarily on results from the BRAHMS detector, one of the four major detectors at RHIC, but naturally also refer to results obtained by the other 3 experiments at RHIC (STAR, PHENIX and PHOBOS) insofar as they complement or supplement information obtained from BRAHMS.
+We concentrate primarily on results from the BRAHMS detector, one of the four major detectors at RHIC, but naturally also refer to results obtained by the other three experiments at RHIC (STAR, PHENIX and PHOBOS) insofar as they complement or supplement information obtained from BRAHMS.
+The large number of articles from the four experiments at RHIC may be found on their respective homepages (ref.
+9-12 of GandMcL).
+Recent extensive theoretical reviews and commentaries may be found in (refs.
+GandMcL-nucl-th0405013, Shuryak-hep-ph/0405066, etc...).

 The BRAHMS experiment is a two arm magnetic spectrometer with excellent momentum resolution and particle identification capabilities for hadrons.
-The two spectrometers subtend only a small solid angle (a few msr) each, but they can rotate in the horizontal plane about the collision point enabling the collection of data on hadron production over a wide rapidity range (0-4), a unique feature among the RHIC experiments.
+The two spectrometers subtend only a small solid angle (a few msr) each, but they can rotate in the horizontal plane about the collision point enabling the collection of data on hadron production over a wide rapidity range (0-4), a unique capability among the RHIC experiments.
 For details about the BRAHMS detector system we refer the reader to [1,2].